Last Updated on September 1, 2023

 Depending on the species of violet you have access to, your tea may be more or less flavorful.
 The common blue violet found in much of North America unfortunately doesn’t offer much in the way of flavor when made with fresh flowers and leaves, though the startling color of tea from the flowers is quite nice.
 However, their mild flavor makes them easier to enjoy with other herbs than many of the more bitter greens you find in spring.

 I find the flavor of tea brewed from the fresh leaves of blue violets a bit too chlorophyll-y and tend to use them as additions to the teas I make using fresh herbs like lemon balm.
 Try mixing wild violet leaves or flowers with fresh mint or hibiscus tea or other favorite herbs to add flavor.
+All four are cooling herbs, making them excellent choices for iced herbal tea on hot days.

 If you can wait a few days to make your violet tea, it will have a lot more flavor.
 Even my somewhat bland violets produce a pleasantly floral tea if I leave the blossoms and leaves out to dry on a towel for a few days.
 The leaves and flowers don’t have to be completely dry to use them this way, though if you want to store them for later use, you need to make sure they’re completely dry and crumbly, or they will mold.